 - Once you have a positive result in the morning, test again in 6 hours to verify an LH surge

-- Follow the instructions of the brand you chose.
-Just like a pregnancy test, a faint second line usually means a negative test result for ovulation.
+- Follow the instructions of the brand you choose.
+Just like a pregnancy test, a faint second line usually means a negative test for ovulation

 FAQs about when to take an ovulation test

 Can you have a negative ovulation test but still ovulate?

 Yes!
 This type of result is called a ‘false negative’ and usually happens when your urine is diluted or there is another issue with your testing.
 It can also indicate the test is defective so you may want to test again or use a different kind to check the results.